Table of Contents

 Clinical Trials and People Living with HIV

 What are the correct HIV drug dosages for women?
 How do opportunistic infections and gynecologic problems affect women living with HIV?
 What side effects are more likely to occur in women than in men?
-What ways of taking HIV drugs fit – and do not fit – with women’s lifestyles?
+What ways of taking HIV drugs fit – and do not fit – with women's lifestyles?
+Does HIV increase the risk of certain cancers?
+Does this diet and exercise program work for weight loss in women living with HIV?
 Women who participate in clinical trials can help answer many questions specific to women living with HIV while also benefitting the field of HIV research as a whole.

 It is extremely important for women living with HIV, and people with HIV in general, to be involved at every level of research.